zealvora/certified-kubernetes-application-developer/practice-tests/surge.md

 Create a deployment named `kplabs-deployment` using image of `nginx:latest` that satisfies the requirements.

-Once the deployment is running, update the image of the deployment from `nginx:latest` to `httpd:latest`
+Once the deployment is running based on the above requirement, update the image of the deployment from `nginx:latest` to `httpd:latest`